bxin/ZEMAX_FEMAP/README.md

 * each file has 35 rows, for 9 fields, and 24 columns, for z1-z22 then residual RMS and PV RMS

+perturbedZernikes/senM189/

+* 101 files = 50 (DOFs) x 2 (+ and -) + intrinsic

+* each file has 189 rows, for 9 fields, and 24 columns, for z1-z22 then residual RMS and PV RMS